 Did Your Child's Sleep Pattern Change?
-Do These.
+These Steps Will Help.

 Has your child's sleep pattern changed?
 First thing to do is: do your best to refrain from worrying, and allow yourself to be with the change - as peacefully as possible.
 This place of calm can lead you to the most empowered way to respond to what's happening.